A Safe Place for Meow

 5 Easy Enrichment Games for Indoor Cats

-• Wand toy (string/feather)
+• Wand toy or feather teaser

 • Small treats or kibble

-• A couple of cardboard boxes or paper balls
+• Cardboard boxes or paper balls

-• Optional: lick mat or egg carton
+• Lick mat or egg carton

 1) Three-Minute Wand Chase